kartik8800/Graph/README.md

    3. Add a weighted edge between two vertices u,v.
    4. Traverse the Graph using BFS or DFS.
    5. Check if the Graph is cyclic.
+   6. Get the strongly connected components of a Directed Graph.